Glen Goei: Career

 In 2014, Goei wrote his first book for children, Little Red in the Hood, which transplanted the traditional fairy tale to a Singapore setting.
 Published by Epigram Books, the children's picture book was illustrated by Drewscape, and a part of its proceeds went to charity.

 In 2015, Goei's film project, Revenge of the Pontianak, was selected to be one of the 10 films to be part of the Berlinale Talent Project Market at the Berlin International Film Festival.
 Revenge of the Pontianak pays homage to the popular Malay horror films produced by the Shaw and Cathay studios in Singapore back in the 1950s and is produced by Tan Bee Thiam.
 Filming began in Malaysia in 2018, with Gavin Yap joining the production as co-director.
 Revenge of the Pontianak is set to have its theatrical release in August 2019.

-Underpinning Goei's work in film has been his constant and substantial contribution to Singapore theatre, principally as Associate Artistic Director of the acclaimed Singapore company, W!LD RICE and frequent director for the most commercially successful company, Dream Academy.
-His productions for W!LD RICE have included hits such as Boeing Boeing, The Magic Fundoshi, Blithe Spirit, Emily of Emerald Hill, La Cage aux Folles and his internationally lauded interpretation of The Importance of Being Earnest.
-Goei's work with Dream Academy includes the hugely popular The Revenge of The Dim Sum Dollies, Dim Sum Dollies - The History of Singapore Part 1 and 2, The Little Shop of Horrors and Into The Woods.
+Goei has also contributed to Singapore theatre, including serving as Associate Artistic Director of the company W!LD RICE and working as a director for Dream Academy.
+His productions for W!LD RICE have included such as Boeing Boeing, The Magic Fundoshi, Blithe Spirit, Emily of Emerald Hill, La Cage aux Folles and his internationally lauded interpretation of The Importance of Being Earnest.
+Goei's work with Dream Academy includes productions such as The Revenge of The Dim Sum Dollies, Dim Sum Dollies - The History of Singapore Part 1 and 2, The Little Shop of Horrors and Into The Woods.

 Personal life

 Goei is openly gay.
 He lives in Singapore with his partner and is an advocate for LGBT+ rights.
-He is a key figure behind the Ready4Repeal campaign, a petition urging the Government of Singapore to repeal Section 377A of the Penal Code, which criminalises sex between mutually consenting adult men.
+He was a key figure behind the Ready4Repeal campaign, a petition that urged the Government of Singapore to repeal Section 377A of the Penal Code, which criminalised sex between mutually consenting adult men.